Blessing336/Activate-s-Employee-Turnover-Analysis/README.md

 <br/><br/>

-* **No Mentorship Participation:** 2024 data showed that the departments with the highest number of employees who were not called to participate in mentorship programs were **Customer Support and Sales**.
+* **No Mentorship Participation:** 2024 data shows that the departments with the highest number of employees who were not called to participate in mentorship programs aree **Customer Support and Sales**.
 These two departments also have the **highest number of exits and the highest replacement costs**, showing a strong link between poor mentorship and high turnover.
 <div align = "center">  <img src = "No%20Mentorship%20Reason.png"> </div>
 In Customer Support alone, 450 employees, which is 32% of all unmentored staff, did not have a mentor.
 Sales followed closely, with 322 employees (about 23% of unmentored staff) missing out on mentorship.

 <br/><br/>

-* **Low salary** emerged as one of **the most common reasons employees gave for leaving** Activate Company in 2024.
+* **Low salary** emerged as one of **the most common reasons employees shared for leaving** Activate Company in 2024.
 Across all departments, staff members expressed frustration over pay that did not meet their expectations or align with industry standards.
 <div align = "center">  <img src = "Low%20Salary%20Reason.png"> </div>
 The most affected department was Customer Support, where 35% of employees who exited cited low salary as the primary reason for leaving.

 <br/><br/>

-* **No Promotion Path:** Another key reason employees are leaving Activate Company is the **lack of a clear path for promotion**.
+* **No Promotion Path:** Another key reason employees left Activate Company is the **lack of a clear path for promotion**.
 Many staff members who exited in 2024 said they did not see opportunities to grow or move up in their careers.
 <div align = "center">  <img src = "No%20Promotion%20Path%20Reason.png"> </div>
 Customer Support had the highest number of exits for this reason, with 28% of the employees who left saying they saw no promotion path.
 Sales, with 26% of exited employees in the department also cited the same.